Yamunotri Temple

-Yamunotri Temple is situated in the western region of Garhwal Himalayas at an altitude of 3291 m in Uttarkashi district, Uttarakhand.
+Yamunotri Temple is a Hindu temple, situated in the western region of Garhwal Himalayas at an altitude of 3291 m in Uttarkashi district, Uttarakhand, India.
 It's just 129 km from Uttarkashi, the main district headquarters.
 The temple is dedicated to Goddess Yamuna, and has a black marble idol of the goddess.
 The Yamunotri temple is a full day's journey from Uttarakhand's main towns — Uttarkashi, Rishikesh, Haridwar or Dehradun.

 The actual temple is only accessible by a 13 km trek from the town of Hanuman Chatti and a 6 km walk from Janki Chatti; horses or palanquins are available for rent.
 The hike from Hanuman Chatti to Yamunotri takes in views of a number of waterfalls.
 There are two trekking routes from Hanuman Chatti to Yamunotri; the one along the right bank proceeds via the Markandeya Tirth, where the sage Markandeya wrote the Markandeya Purana.
 The other route–which lies on the left bank of the river–goes via Kharsali, from where Yamunotri is a five or six hours climb.

 History

-Yamunotri temple has a shrine dedicated to the goddess.
-There is also an 18th-century temple at Gangotri, it was built by garhwal naresh Pratap Shah, it was damaged and re-innovated in the 19th century.
+Yamunotri temple has a shrine dedicated to the goddess Yamuna.
 The temple has been destroyed twice by snow and floods before being rebuilt.
 It is located on the backdrop of Bandarpunch.
 The temple is part of the revered Char Dham pilgrimage circuit.